NCAR/CVI-Python/README.md

-Pyhton based real-time display and control code for the EOL/RAF Counter-flow Virtual Impactor (CVI).
+Python based real-time display and control code for the EOL/RAF Counter-flow Virtual Impactor (CVI).

 Intrument description can be found here: